-Stress urinary incontinence occurs if you leak urine when you run, cough, sneeze, jump.
-It is important to establish that it is not urinary infection (UTI or bladder infection) that is the cause of stress urinary incontinence especially if you stared leaking urine recently.
-A simple urine test can diagnose urinary infection.
+Stress urinary incontinence can be described as a leakage of urine when you run, cough, sneeze or jump.
+It is important to establish that it is not a urinary infection (UTI or bladder infection) that is the cause of stress urinary incontinence especially if you started leaking urine recently.
+A simple urine test can diagnose this urinary infection.
 The other causes of stress urinary incontinence include:

-- weight gain and being overweight
+- Weight gain and being overweight.

 Urge urinary incontinence or overactive bladder is a problem when women have an urge to pass urine and leak urine before getting to the toilet or have to pass urine very frequently even at night.
 This condition is treated with tablets.

-If you have a combination of stress and urge urinary incontinence doctor will assess your situation and will suggest treatment options for you.
+If you have a combination of stress and urge urinary incontinence the doctor will assess your situation and will suggest treatment options for you.
 If urinary incontinence affects your daily activities, don’t hesitate to come in and see us.